We know the country that harnesses the power of clean, renewable energy will lead the 21st century. - President Obama

 West-Wide Energy Corridor Litigation and Approved Settlement Agreement

 On July 7, 2009 multiple organizations (Plaintiffs) filed a Complaint in the Wilderness Society, et al. v.
 United States Department of the Interior, et al., No. 3:09-cv-03048-JW (N.D.
 Cal.).
 The Plaintiffs raised a variety of challenges in response to the BLM’s January 2009 Record of Decision.

 The BLM, United States Forest Service (USFS), Department of Energy (DOE), and the Department of Justice worked collaboratively with the Plaintiffs to develop a settlement with specific actions to mutually resolve the challenges in the Complaint.
 The agencies and Plaintiffs agreed to settle these matters without any adjudication or admission of fact or law by any party and to avoid protracted and costly litigation as well as preserve judicial resources.
-(A PDF file containing the settlement agreement and the associated corridors of concern is available for downloading here.)
+The case was dismissed pursuant to the Settlement Agreement on July 11, 2012.